hackclub/hackclub/workshops/python_snake/README.md

 We are going to use [repl.it](https://repl.it) for this project.
 Just go to https://repl.it/languages/python3 to start coding.
 It's that easy!
 Creating an account will ensure you don't lose your code but you can do it after we finish this project.
 Let's start coding!

 #### Declare dependencies
-Today, we will be using `random` and `curses`.
-These should be at the top of the python file.
-These libraries are just python code that someone wrote.
+Today, we will be using the `random` and `curses` libraries.
+These should be imported at the top of the python file.
+These libraries are just python code that someone else wrote for us to use.

 ```python
 import random